abemscac/pies-doc/docs/vue3/composables.md

   This is because React is using JSX, which means almost every piece of code in a component is being re-run on each re-render, but things are not the same in Vue.
 In a Vue component, `<script setup>` and `setup()` would only run once for each instance, so if we return `Ref<T>.value` instead of `Ref<T>` itself, we would lose the reactivity on these states.
 </details>

 The code in this composable is pretty much the same as the original code in the component; we're just moving it to a `.ts` file so that it's more reusable and testable.
-After we've done implementing it, we're now ready to use it in our components:
+After we're done implementing it, we're now ready to use it in our components:

 ```html title="UsersPage.vue" showLineNumbers
 <template>